-Algorithms analyze words, the occurrence of words, and the distribution of words and phrases inside the content of e-mails and segregate them into spam non-spam categories.
+Algorithms analyze words, the occurrence of words, and the distribution of words and phrases inside the content of e-mails and segregate them into spam and non-spam categories.

 Algorithms trained on well-annotated spam/non-spam marked emails try to classify the incoming mails into two categories.

 Algorithms use pre-defined rules in the form of a regular expression to give a score to the messages present in the e-mails.
-Based on the scores generated, they segregate emails into spam non-spam categories.
+Based on the scores generated, they segregate emails into spam and non-spam categories.

 Algorithms extract the incoming mails' features and create a multi-dimensional space vector and draw points for every new instance.
 Based on the KNN algorithm, these new points get assigned to the closest class of spam and non-spam.